-- In the donor-focussed way of thinking, we perceive donors as people who want to be generous and are open to supporting the causes they care about.
+- In the donor-focused way of thinking, we perceive donors as people who want to be generous and are open to supporting the causes they care about.

 - They don’t need someone to guilt them into donating or wowed by an organization’s achievements, they need to be motivated to action by seeing value in taking the next step.